INTO-CPS-Association/DTaaS/docs/admin/vagrant/two-machines.md

 # DTaaS on Two Vagrant Machines

-This directory contains code for running DTaaS application in two vagrant virtual machines (VMs).
+These are installation instructions for running DTaaS application in two vagrant virtual machines (VMs).
 In this setup, all the user workspaces shall be run on server1 while all the platform services will be run on server2.

 The setup requires two server VMs with the following hardware configuration: